caocao0525/ChromBERT/README.md

 *Step 4*.
 Fine-tuning data preparation

-If users wish to compare promoter regions associated with varying expression levels of the nearest gene, we offer the following function to assist in preparing the data for promoter regions with the desired RPKM levels.
+Suppose users wish to compare promoter regions associated with varying expression levels of the nearest gene.
+In that case, we offer the following function to assist in preparing the data for promoter regions with the desired RPKM levels.
 It is assumed that users have organized an input directory containing subdirectories, each of which includes `.refFlat` files.

 ```python
 from css_utility import extNsaveProm_g_exp